Hotel Engine

 Keep a list

 It will take more than one try for you to get it exactly right.
 For your first trip, make a list of what you packed, what you actually wore, what you were missing, and anything you had to buy.
-Refine this as you go until you have it honed perfectly for each type and length of business trip.
+Refine this as you go until you have it honed perfectly for each type and length of the business trip.

 All that’s left is to enjoy your unencumbered, lightweight, no-extra-fees minimalist business travel.